texei/texei-sfdx-plugin/messages/profile.empty.md

 No update to local Profile is done, but you'll be able to manually retrieve the updated Profile if needed

+This command is based on the Profile metadata retrieved from the READ call of the Metadata API, which can have a few glitches like some applications or objects access not returned.

 # examples

 sf texei profile empty --profile-name 'My Profile'